 Babaioff et al. [5] and Devanur et al. [6] show that the unavailability of counterfactuals impedes the design of truthful mechanisms in the context of multi-armed bandit problems.
 We employ the BKS scheme in a new application domain.
 The effect is that the payment scheme that we adopt accounts for varying user demand, providing an unbiased estimate of the cost imposed on other buyers by the prioritization associated with a buyer's device.
-In contrast, an earlier scheme due to Varian and Mackie-Mason (VMM) [22] adopts a myopic, per-packet viewpoint on the cost imposed on other users and is not incentive compatible when buyers have adaptive demand patterns.
+In contrast, an earlier scheme due to Varian and Mackie-Mason (VMM) [23] adopts a myopic, per-packet viewpoint on the cost imposed on other users and is not incentive compatible when buyers have adaptive demand patterns.
 Other approaches from dynamic mechanism design are unsuitable, either because they rely on counterfactual information [10] or rely on a probabilistic demand model [16].
-VMM's work inspired other approaches, such as the progressive second-price auction [11], and some follow-on work [12].
+VMM's work inspired other approaches, such as the progressive second-price auction [11]. and some follow-on work [12].
 As with VMM, they also do not achieve incentive alignment in dynamic settings.
-They also assume the existence of a trusted router.

 Godfrey et al. [8] study incentive compatibility of congestion control mechanisms in networks.
 Our technical analysis of the separation between bidders is similar to the separation between flows in this earlier model, but the domain of study and main results are otherwise incomparable.
-We consider user bidding and payments, whereas they analyze the effect of manipulations in forwarding strategies on network-wide congestion.

-In a different domain, Shneidman and Parkes [21] study the problem of faithful network protocols for BGP routing, where the algorithms adopted by network users must themselves form part of an equilibrium.
+In a different domain, Shneidman and Parkes [22] study the problem of faithful network protocols for BGP routing, where the algorithms adopted by network users must themselves form part of an equilibrium.
 In this sense, our revenue pooling scheme attains faithfulness with respect seller routing algorithms.